Sharoun-Madoya/Elewa-Test-01/README.md

     3. pnpm run dev

+In another Terminal to access the dataBase of Json

+  4. cd  vite-project/src/components/dataBase

-In another Terminal run  this command to keep watch of data
+Run  this command to keep watch of data

-      4. json-server --watch db.json --port 3001
+      5. json-server --watch db.json --port 3001

 The website is now running on http://localhost:3000.